bbo-lab/ACM-traingui/README.md

 [base data directory]/users/
 ```
 {user1,user2,...} will be presented in a selection dialog on startup.
 Marking results will be placed in `[base data directory]/users/`

-### Master mode
-Run with `python -m ACMtraingui [configdir] --master`.
-This starts a GUI in master mode.
-Only do this if you know what you are doing.

 ### Check mode
 Run with